drostron/slamdata-docs/source/slamdown-reference.rst

 Links contain the link title in square brackets (``[]``) and the link destination in parentheses (``()``).

+Example:

 ::

     [SlamData](http://slamdata.com)

-results in:
+This results in the following output:

 `SlamData <http://slamdata.com>`__

-If the link title and destination are the same, you can use an autolink, where the URI is contained in angle brackets (``<>``).
+If the link title and destination are the same, an autolink can be used, where the URI is contained in angled brackets (``<>``).

+Example:

 ::

     <http://slamdata.com>

-results in:
+This results in the following output:

 http://slamdata.com